The Retrofit Double Glazing Story for aluminium and timber joinery

 By choosing the RetroFit service, you gain the confidence of dealing with New Zealand's largest glass and glazing company Metro Performance Glass.

-With single glazing you can loose unto double the heat loss of double glazing - but with Low E double glazing, it can help you keep your home warmer in winter.
+With single glazing you can lose up to double the heat loss ?? of double glazing - but with Low E double glazing, it can help you keep your home warmer in winter.

 Similarly Low E double glazing works in reverse in summer by reflecting the heat out and keeping your home cooler inside.